Ryin

 He lunged.

-Before she could recover, he grabbed the front of her vest and slammed her back into the brick wall.
+Before she could recover, he grabbed the front of her vest and slammed her into the brick wall.
 Her skull cracked against it so hard her knees buckled.

 Stars exploded behind her eyes.
 She tried to scream, but his hand was already back around her throat, squeezing.